 Rizal’s proposal to drop the letters c and q in favour of k did not please everybody, though.
 Some people accused him of being unpatriotic because the letter k was supposedly a German letter and at that time Germany and Spain were involved in a dispute over the ownership of the Caroline group of islands, east of the Philippines.

 But Rizal was not alone in his struggle.
-At the same time that he was developing his ideas for Tagalog spelling, two of his contemporaries were doing the same thing independently and they even went further in their reforms.
+While he was developing his ideas for Tagalog spelling, two of his contemporaries were doing the same thing independently, and they even went further in their reforms.

 Trinidad Pardo de Tavera was the first to use the English form of the w in Tagalog writing in his 1887 essay Sanskrit in the Tagalog Language and Pedro Serrano Laktaw might have been the first to use the k, according to Rizal biographer, Austin Craig.
 Laktaw published his Hispano-Tagalog dictionary in 1889 using the new spelling, including the k and the w and he even changed the spelling of his own name from Lactao to Laktaw.
-As soon as Rizal saw the “more perfect orthography,” of Tavera and Laktaw, he became an enthusiastic supporter and gave them full credit for their ideas in his article of 1890.
+Rizal became an enthusiastic supporter of Tavera and Laktaw, calling their method, a “more perfect orthography,” and he gave them full credit for their ideas in his article of 1890.

 The addition of the letter w helped to simplify spelling, too.
 In the old spelling, the sound of w was represented by either o or u but in no particularly logical way.
 The word awa (mercy) was spelled aua but araw (sun or day) was spelled arao.
 The Pampanga town originally known as Wawa (river mouth) was spelled Guagua and like many place names and family names, the old Spanish spelling persists to this day.

-Rizal’s writing, his exile and his execution inspired Filipinos to rebel against Spanish colonial rule but the most tangible part of his legacy that continues to affect the lives of Filipinos is the way we spell Filipino words today.
+Rizal’s writing, his exile and his execution inspired Filipinos to rebel against Spanish colonial rule, but the most tangible part of his legacy, which continues to affect the lives of Filipinos, is the way we spell Filipino words today.

 - Rizal, Jose.
-“Sobre la Nueva Ortografia de la Lengua Tagala” in La Solidardad, Vol II, 88-92.
+“Sobre la Nueva Ortografia de la Lengua Tagala” in La Solidaridad, Vol II, 88-92.
 15 April 1890.
 English translation from Miscellaneous Writing of Dr. Jose Rizal.
 NHI 1992.